tijgersoftware/metalend-frontend/README.md

 2) select the assets you want to borrow (ex Ethereum)

-3) put in the amount or borrow the 80% collateral limmit, be aware that you can borrow more than the 80% limit, but increases your risk of liquididation.
+3) put in the amount or borrow the 80% collateral limit, be aware that you can borrow more than the 80% limit, but increases your risk of liquidation.
 <img src="./assets/borrow-wbtc.png"
      alt="Connecting metamask"
      style="float: left; margin-right: 10px;" />